depp/ultrafxr/csharp/README.md

     UltraFXR.exe input.bfxrsound output.wav

+This should produce output roughly identical to BFXR's output.
+If it doesn't, file a bug.

 ## Future plans

-* Full BFXR compatibility.
-Some BFXR features are not correctly implemented yet.

 * Additional sounds.
 At least FM synthesis, since it's good for generating percussive, metallic, and wooden sounds.